Frequently Asked Questions about the Digital, Written and Oral Communication Studio

 How do I make an appointment for a writing or oral communication consultation?

 It’s easy—just visit our appointment page, register, and click on an open slot on our schedule.

 When can I make an appointment to practice an oral presentation?

 You can make an appointment to discuss ideas, work on speech outlines, review PowerPoint or Prezi slides or practice an oral presentation in our private consultation room any time we are open.

 Can I make an online appointment?

-Yes, synchronous, online appointments are available any time we are open in the “Consultant 1” slot.
+Yes, synchronous, online appointments are available any time we are open.
 We recommend that you make an online appointment only when it is not possible for you to attend a face-to-face session at our location in the KHIC library.
 For more on online appointments, please see our Online Appointments page.

 What do I need to bring with me to the consultation?

 Bring the work you’ve completed so far, a copy of the assignment, and any instructor or peer comments that you may have.
 You can now upload your paper, assignment, and other materials directly to your appointment!
 See the appointment page for details.